theNewDynamic/oregonsadventurecoast.com/content/sitepages/city-of-coos-bay-celebrates-150th-anniversary.md

 ### August Fun Events

 *August  6 \| 6-9pm \| Ed Lund Park in Empire and Eastside Park in Eastside*<br>**National Night Out** is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
 Furthermore, it provides a great opportunity to bring police and neighbors together under positive circumstances.
 Events are scheduled for both Empire and Eastside this year.
+Empire's event will include hot dogs, ukulele music and dancing, the movie "*The Sandlot*" at the Dolphin Playhouse, and more.
+Brought to you by the Community Coalition of Empire, AYA, and Star of Hope.

 *August 11 \| 11am-5pm \| Coos Art Museum*<br>The **Coos Art Museum** proudly celebrates its **40th Anniversary** in the repurposed Art Deco post office located at 235 Anderson Ave, downtown Coos Bay.
 Viewable all day will be a Museum History poster exhibit and a Maritime Art History exhibit.
 Take a polaroid picture for the community wall and make CAM buttons throughout the day.
 From 1pm-4pm is the official Birthday Party Open House.
 At 1:30pm will be a cake cutting and at 2pm will be a Memories of the Museum talk.